 This course provides study and performance of musical literature written for wind ensemble with emphasis on style and rehearsal technique as they relate to the performance of band literature.
 Ability to play a band instrument is required.

-MUSIC 78, Jazz Ensemble 2 units
+MUSIC 77S, Wind Ensemble

-Transfer: UC, CSU

-• Prerequisite: Audition required.
+Prerequisite: Audition Required.